jyclem/rails-sync-async-boilerplate/README.md

 ## How

 At first, I thought about overriding actionpack (and more specifically the action_dispatch and route_set modules) to force the use of the new "controllers" mechanism (ie one file per action dedicated to authorization/sanitization/serialization), but it appeared to be more complicated than I expected, and I quickly concluded that it would be a mess to maintain as Rails would evolve.
 Also I wanted to keep all the basic Rails mechanisms if needed.
 So I decided to add a few files that would allow to replace the basic mechanism only when wanted.
-The main file is `app/controllers/sync_async_controller.rb`, and we just the need the Rails controller to inherit from it to trigger the magic.
+The main file is `app/controllers/sync_async_controller.rb`, and we just need to inherit this file in a controller to trigger the magic.

 The process is quite simple (you can see an example with the Todo controller):
 * we define a route as usual in `config/routes.rb`